 - string (n.)

-- Old English streng "line, cord, thread, string of a bow or harp," in plural "tackle, rigging; lineage, race," from Proto-Germanic *strangiz (cf. Old Norse strengr, Danish streng, Middle Dutch strenge, Dutch streng, Old High German strang, German Strang "rope, cord"), from *strang- "taut, stiff," from PIE root *strenk- "tight, narrow; pull tight, twist" (see strain).
+- Old English streng "line, cord, thread, string of a bow or harp," in plural "tackle, rigging; lineage, race," from Proto-Germanic *strangiz (cognates: Old Norse strengr, Danish streng, Middle Dutch strenge, Dutch streng, Old High German strang, German Strang "rope, cord"), from *strang- "taut, stiff," from PIE root *strenk- "tight, narrow."
 Gradually restricted by early Middle English to lines that are smaller than a rope.
 Sense of "a number of objects arranged in a line" first recorded late 15c.

 To pull strings "control the course of affairs" (1860) is from the notion of puppet theater.
 First string, second string, etc. in athletics (1863) is from archers' custom of carrying spare bowstrings in the event that one breaks.
 Strings "stringed instruments" is attested from mid-14c.
 String bean is from 1759; string bikini is from 1974.